-If you’ve not had a villa-type of holiday or have never been to a Greek island before, then you’ll be in for a treat should you embark on any villa holidays in Kefalonia.
+If you’ve not had a villa holiday or never been to a Greek island before, then you’ll be in for a treat should you embark on any villa holidays in Kefalonia.

 Kefalonia, the largest of the seven Ionian Islands, is situated to the west of mainland Greece.

 Lying only 2 miles off its northeastern coast is the much smaller, but highly significant island of mythology, Ithaca.

 Having spent a special week in a villa near the northern fishing port of Fiskardo, it was truly wonderful to find a tourist destination that hadn’t been spoilt by the addition of high-rise hotels and fast food eateries.

 But, instead, the locals continued with their small boat fishing, as well as olive and goat farming – and even some vine growing and winemaking.

 Obviously, being a desirable holiday destination, it’s amazing that the landscape remains relatively unscarred; with only small, simple and tastefully built villas sparsely populating panoramic mountain and seasides.

 Experience From a Previous Visit…

 …meant we would return again and again!

 It was in 2010 when we first came to Kefalonia (Cefalonia), and experienced the charm and beauty of this small Mediterranean island.
 Probably not the charm that many would associate with a Greek island, but to a keen photographer, there were photo opportunities everywhere.

 From pretty beaches and attractive coves to peaceful villages, stunning scenery, and small fishing harbours, everywhere had a postcard view.
 The people are friendly and keep themselves to themselves.
 Most of the population make their living from agriculture and tourism in one way or another, but it is not that noticeable – which is lovely.

 On this first visit, beaches were on the photo menu – as Kefalonia has many stunning ones, so I set about trying to visit those that had been recommended to me by locals.

 Assos – A village of wondrous beauty

 Assos was founded under Venetian rule and from 1593 it served as the administrative capital of the northern part of Kefalonia.